NeshHari/XMonad/README.md

 Required package: [autorandr](https://archlinux.org/packages/community/any/autorandr/)

 Firstly, ensure autorandr detects all possible monitor combinations.
 In this example, I shall provide single and dual monitor setups.
 This assumes the layouts (i.e., portrait/landscape & positioning) are already set up.
-Adapt this concept to whatever configuration you have.

 With only one display on, run the following command:
 ```fish